paulbaumgarten/pbaumgarten.com/igcse-compsci/unit-3-data-and-logic.md

 ## The logic gates

 We mentioned before that at the most simple level, everything inside a microprocessor is reduced to transistors.
-But what exactly is a transistor? how does it function? how can such a simple device create the seeming complexity of modern computers?
+But what exactly is a transistor? how does it function?
+How can such a simple device create the seeming complexity of modern computers?

-In it's most simple form, a transistor is a switch that controls another switch.
+A transistor is a switch that controls another switch.
 For a great introduction to how transistors can be combined to create interesting functionality, watch this brief video...

     Relays and Logic Gates - How to Make a Computer: Part I (6:30) [https://www.youtube.com/watch?v=fB85NrUBBhQ](https://www.youtube.com/watch?v=fB85NrUBBhQ)